Poli-Systems/python-rdns/README.md

 You can find the GitHub repository detailing how it works [here](https://github.com/Poli-Systems/python-rdns/tree/master).

-While not flawless, this code functions effectively and without complications for our reverse PTR records.
 Feel free to utilize it for services beyond our corporation.

 We took this idea that was originally created by Sam Stephenson at Basecamp for XIP-DNS and now it was remade in Python by Poli Systems GmbH.